derrickdev/DerrickAihou/README.md

 ### 🚀 Continuous Learning

-🎓 **Full Stack Bootcamp:** In 2021, I completed a Full Stack Web Developer Bootcamp on Udemy.
-The bootcamp sharpened my skills in HTML, CSS, JavaScript, Node.js, Express.js, React, and MongoDB.
+🎓 **Full Stack Bootcamp:** In 2021, I completed a Full Stack Web Developer Bootcamp on [UDEMY](udemy.com).
+The bootcamp sharpened my skills in **HTML, CSS, JavaScript, Node.js, Express.js, React, and MongoDB**.
 It was an intensive and enriching experience that pushed me to new heights.

-🔧 **WordPress Expertise:** Simultaneously, I dived into the Advanced WordPress Bootcamp at Digital Valley (EPITECH) in November 2022.
+🔧 **WordPress Expertise:** Simultaneously, I dived into the Advanced WordPress Bootcamp at **Digital Valley** **[EPITECH](https://epitech.bj/)** in November 2022.
 It was a significant chapter in my journey, equipping me with valuable expertise  in creating user friendly interfaces , web design , Project management .

-🧠 **Software Engineering Journey:** May 2023 marked the beginning of my Software Engineering Backend Java Pathway powered by SOURCEMIND AND WEBB FONTAINE.
-This comprehensive program encompassed front-end development, computer science, advanced DevOps with Linux, Nginx, Docker, Git, and a deep dive into Java.
-Topics like Design Patterns, Solid Principles, Spring, and Spring Boot were part of my daily explorations, complemented by real-world projects that put theory into practice.
+🧠 **Software Engineering Journey:** May 2023 marked the beginning of my Software Engineering Backend Java Pathway powered by **[SOURCEMIND](https://sourcemind.com/)** AND **[WEBB FONTAINE](https://webbfontaine.com/)**.
+This comprehensive program encompassed **front-end development, computer science, advanced DevOps with Linux, Nginx, Docker, Git, and a deep dive into Java.
+Topics like Design Patterns, Solid Principles, Spring, and Spring Boot** were part of my daily explorations, complemented by **real-world projects** that put theory into practice.

 ### 🌟 Connect with Me